-The precise measurement of "conventional" Higgs decay branching ratios is key to probing virtual effects of new physics.
-Many models of new physics at the TeV scale lead to variations in Higgs couplings, typically leading to few-% variations of Standard Model Higgs couplings.
-The measurement of these couplings is one of the major aims of the Higgs program at high energy electron-positron colliders such as the ILC.
+The precise measurement of "conventional" Higgs decay branching ratios is key to probing virtual effects of new physics in the Higgs sector.
+Many models of new physics lead to variations in Higgs couplings, typically leading to few-% variations of Standard Model Higgs couplings for new physics at the TeV scale.
+The measurement of these couplings to %-level precision or better is one of the major aims of the Higgs program at high energy electron-positron colliders such as the ILC.

 Higgs production in electon-positron collisions at 250 GeV is dominated by the associated production of Higgs and Z bosons ("Higgs-strahlung"), as shown in fig 8.1.
-Thanks to the initial state of well-defined four-momentum, this process allows the identification of Higgs bosons by considering the mass recoiling against an identified Z boson, without any reference to the decay products of the Higgs itself.
+Because electron-positron collisions provide an initial state with well-defined four-momentum, this process allows the identification of Higgs bosons by considering the mass recoiling against an identified Z boson, without any reference to the decay products of the Higgs.
 A typical reconstructed recoil mass distribution is shown in fig 8.1.
-A sample of Higgs bosons identified in this way can be almost unbiased with respect to the Higgs decay mode, when the Z boson decays to hadrons or charged leptons.
-Higgs-strahlung events with Z decays to neutrinos provide significant additional statistics, although the bias-free identification of the Higgs bosons is not possible.